Addono/LISA/README.md

 # in application/config/config.php
 vim application/config/config.php

-# (Optional) Although you might get nasty errors without configuring this,
+# (Optional) Although you will get nasty errors in your logs whenever it
-# configure outgoing email.
+# tries to send email.
 vim application/config/email.php

 # Configuration is finished, let's deploy the application and all required services